 A change in federal, provincial or municipal governments in Canada may have an impact on the directions taken by such governments on matters that may impact the oil and natural gas industry including the balance between economic development and environmental policy.

-The oil and natural gas industry has become an increasingly politically polarizing topic in Canada, which has resulted in a rise in civil disobedience surrounding oil and natural gas development-particularly with respect to infrastructure projects.
-Protests, blockades and demonstrations have the potential to delay and disrupt the Company's activities.
+The oil and natural gas industry has become an increasingly politically polarizing topic resulting in a rise in civil disobedience surrounding oil and natural gas development - particularly with respect to infrastructure projects.
+Protests, blockades and demonstrations have the potential to delay and disrupt the Corporation's activities.